PhD fellow: Sarah Katharina Mayr

 The objective of this PhD is to understand how certification of palm oil affects deforestation in Indonesia and Malaysia.
 By studying the certified palm oil trade link between EU and Southeast Asia and the uncertified palm oil link between Russia and Southeast Asia, the project will evaluate whether certification may have unexpected and indirect effects across the complex and globalised commodity networks.
 Such effects may lead to the strengthening or even expansion of systems that are considered unsustainable (e.g. involving clearing of conservation-value forests, degrading management practices or land grabbing) and hence undermine the efforts made in terms of sustainability governance.

-The successful PhD candidate will apply field surveys, spatial analyses and network analyses to understand flows and institutions linking actors at all levels to processes and spatial outcomes.
-On that basis, the candidate is expected to develop and evaluate tools and approaches allowing to assess the impacts of certification on telecoupled systems.
+The research will apply field surveys, spatial analyses and network analyses to understand flows and institutions linking actors at all levels to processes and spatial outcomes.
+On that basis, tools and approaches will be developed and evaluated allowing to assess the impacts of certification on telecoupled systems.
 The research will lead to:

 - Creation of knowledge on how telecoupling processes affect the environmental outcome of certification interventions and on how unwanted outcomes may be avoided,